karthikaluri/karthikaluri/README.md

 - 👋 Hi, I’m @karthikaluri
-- 👀 I’m interested in coding in c
+- 👀 I’m interested in coding in c and python
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning webdevelopment
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me alurikarthikeyasarma2005@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns:He/Him
 - ⚡ Fun fact:

 <!---